sparknlp.annotator.seq2seq.bart_transformer#

 - setNoRepeatNgramSize(value)[source]#

-If set to int > 0, all ngrams of that size can only occur once.
+- Sets size of n-grams that can only occur once, by default 0. - If set to int > 0, all ngrams of that size can only occur once. - Parameters:

 - valueint